 Fifty-odd years ago, strong wool was incredibly popular and would make up most of the farmers' revenue.
 Back then, strong wool was typically used in curtains and carpets and other things which suit the thicker fibre.
 But with the rise of synthetics in the last 30-odd years and production powerhouses like China, the price and demand for wool has plummeted.
 So we set up Wisewool to engineer and add value to strong wool so we can pay our farmers more money for their wool.

 When you talk about adding value, how are you doing that?

 HUH: Wool has so many wonderful properties that have long been forgotten.
 It's moisture absorbent, it's hypo-allergenic, has great compressional resilience.
 It breathes really well as a fabric and material, and a raft of other wonderful things.
 So we've honed in on the compressional resilience aspect of wool.
 It's really simply the bounce-back of wool, which makes it a wonderful replacement for synthetics within upholstered goods – furniture, mattresses, pillows, squabs – all things which recently have used manmade fibres.
 We think there's a wonderful opportunity to engineer our wool to replace those synthetics.

 How did Wisewool come to strike up a relationship with The Hotel Britomart?

-So, those guest room window seats, where guests can sit and look out the window over the precinct to the harbour or into the laneways, those are Wisewool mattresses they’re sitting on.
+So, those guest room window seats, where guests can sit and look out the window over the neighbourhood to the harbour or into the laneways, those are Wisewool mattresses they’re sitting on.

-Harry Urquhart-Hay: That's right.
+HUH: That's right.
 The window seats, if you like, are all about comfort, all about a place of relaxation.
-And also the opportunity for people rest in a smaller space.
+And also the opportunity for people to rest in a smaller space.
 We played around with a variety of our different Wisewool buds and casing to make a beautiful, comfortable mattress.